The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Opener notes:

-* Blood Weapon is used prepull to ensure that Living Shadow is used as soon as possible.
+* Blood Weapon is used pre-pull to ensure that Living Shadow is used as soon as possible.
 Any later and a hit will get pushed out of raid buffs.
 * The pre-pull TBN is used to prevent MP overcap from the first Hard Slash under Blood Weapon, since if it breaks it refunds the MP cost in the form of a free Edge of Shadow.

   * If the pre-pull TBN will not break, then simply omit it and overcap 600-800 MP before your first Edge of Shadow.